lm3nitro/Projects/Honeypot/T-pot.md

 ![Pasted image 20240512144446](https://github.com/lm3nitro/Projects/assets/55665256/2417e464-b6d6-4f8d-9ad0-349e43016c06)

-I then changed into the tpotce directory and located the install.sh script and executed it with non root privilege.
+I then changed into the tpotce directory and located the install.sh script and executed it with non-root privilege.

+> [!NOTE]
->#### Note: It is important to run the script with a non-root user becuase it minimizes the potential damage an attacker can cause is they manage to compromise the honeypot.
+> It is important to run the script with a non-root user because it minimizes the potential damage an attacker can cause is they manage to compromise the honeypot.
 This will help in containing the impact and preventing the attacker from gaining full control of the system.

 ![Pasted image 20240512144513](https://github.com/lm3nitro/Projects/assets/55665256/c5e193f7-2ce2-4a18-9306-cfbebee4960d)

 Once the I executed the script, I was given the option to choose the type of install, I chose *(H)ive*.
-I was also prompted to enter a username and passsword:
+I was also prompted to enter a username and password:

 ![Pasted image 20240512144542](https://github.com/lm3nitro/Projects/assets/55665256/b087cfc5-c97d-48ea-9839-abec3b160d9d)